adity365/experiment_12/README.md

 }
 ```
 ```
-// defining the constructor outside the class
+// defining the Constructor outside the class

 # include <iostream>
 using namespace std;